Do it yourself: History

 Italian archaeologists have unearthed the ruins of a 6th-century BC Greek structure in southern Italy.
 The ruins appeared to come with detailed assembly instructions and are being called an "ancient IKEA building".
 The structure was a temple-like building discovered at Torre Satriano, near the southern city of Potenza, in Basilicata.
 This region was recognized as a place where local people mingled with Greeks who had settled along the southern coast known as Magna Graecia and in Sicily from the 8th century BC onwards.
-Professor Christopher Smith, director of the British School at Rome, said that the discovery was, "the clearest example yet found of mason's marks of the time.
+Christopher Smith, director of the British School at Rome, said that the discovery was, "the clearest example yet found of mason's marks of the time.
 It looks as if someone was instructing others how to mass-produce components and put them together in this way."
 Much like our modern instruction booklets, various sections of the luxury building were inscribed with coded symbols showing how the pieces slotted together.
 The characteristics of these inscriptions indicate they date back to around the 6th century BC, which tallies with the architectural evidence suggested by the decoration.
 The building was built by Greek artisans coming from the Spartan colony of Taranto in Apulia.

 In North America, there was a DIY magazine publishing niche in the first half of the twentieth century.
 Magazines such as Popular Mechanics (founded in 1902) and Mechanix Illustrated (founded in 1928) offered a way for readers to keep current on useful practical skills, techniques, tools, and materials.
 As many readers lived in rural or semi-rural regions, initially much of the material related to their needs on the farm or in a small town.
+In addition, authors such as F. J. Christopher began to become heavy advocates for do-it-yourself projects.